Extremelyd1/HKMP/README.md

 Skins can be installed by dropping a folder into the skins directory (`<steam>/Hollow Knight/hollow_knight_Data/Managed/Mods/HKMP/Skins`).
 If this directory structure is not present yet, it should be generated once you have launched the game at least once with HKMP installed.
 This folder can be named anything, but should at least contain a `Knight.png` and a `Sprint.png` file.
-These files should be a texture sheet that the Hollow Knight also normally uses.
+These files should be a texture sheet that Hollow Knight also normally uses.
 After running the game with skins installed, each of these skin directories should have a corresponding `id.txt` file generated.
 This ID file contains a single integer representing the ID of that skin.
 This ID can then be used in-game to select the skin from the client settings menu.